Introduction

 Diagnosis

-• Hashimoto's thyroiditis may present as either an acute hyperthyroid or chronic hypothyroid condition in the standard thyroid screening panel (TSH, free T4).
+• a chronic hypothyroid condition in the standard thyroid screening panel (TSH, low free T4),

 • Elevated anti-thyroperoxidase (TPO) levels (95%).

-• Elevated antithyroglobulin antibodies (60%).
+• Elevated antithyroglobulin antibodies (60-80%).

-• Thyroid gland nodularities upon palpation merit further evaluation (to rule out concomitant cancer) with ultrasound or fine needle biopsy, especially if isolated or unilateral, or patient has history of head/neck radiation exposure.
+• Thyroid gland nodularities upon palpation merit further evaluation (to rule out concomitant cancer) with ultrasound or fine needle biopsy, especially if isolated or unilateral, or patient has a history of head/neck radiation exposure.

 • Follow-up labs for associated conditions: